ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Prototypes Configurations

-The performance of ProtoArgNet with various choices for the number of prototypes $N$ (512, 1024, 2048) and the number of linear combinations $M$ (16, 32, 64, 128) is reported in Table \ref{tab:Proto}.
-The results show that $M=32$ and $N=1024$ is the best choice for both CUB-200-2011 and Stanford cars datasets.
+The performance of ProtoArgNet with various choices for the number of prototypes $N$ (512, 1024, 2048) is reported in Table \ref{tab:Proto}.
+The results show that $N=1024$ is the best choice for CUB, Cars, and Brain datasets.